geekhsy/online-forum/readme.md

 This is a c++ application that I wrote about 2 years ago.
 I implemented it with QT and  used multiple design patterns to optimize its architecture.
-The documents and notes were written by Chinese originally and I would be updated and replaced them in  English latter.
+The documents and notes were written by Chinese originally and I would update and replace them in English latter.